manish-andankar/Alpha-White-Label-Lead-Generator/README.md

   4. Submit the work in respective branch ONLY.
   5. Requirements of previous steps must be met, as part of the current step.
+  6. Each step will be evaluated separately.
-  6. You must merge the code from your fork to the respective branches above to submit your work.
+  7. You must merge the code from your fork to the respective branches above to submit your work.
-  7. Do not step over each other's foot.
+  8. No tolerance for Foul play.
+Do not step over each other's foot.
 You will be disqualified.
-  8. You may choose to collaborate with other developers or teams to give yourself a chance to earn more, and learn more!!
+  9. You may choose to collaborate with other developers or teams to give yourself a chance to earn more, and learn more!!
-  9. If you have any questions, need to collaborate with others or get the live updates, you may leverage the [Announcements, Discussion Forums, Q&A](https://github.com/manish-andankar/Alpha-White-Label-Lead-Generator/discussions), join the Twitter Space / [Discord](discord.gg/RhUbmVzP) from HackGPT Hackathon at [@hackathonGPT](https://twitter.com/hackathonGPT), or reach out to Manish Andankar at [@andankar_manish](https://twitter.com/andankar_manish).
+  10. If you have any questions, need to collaborate with others or get the live updates, you may leverage the [Announcements, Discussion Forums, Q&A](https://github.com/manish-andankar/Alpha-White-Label-Lead-Generator/discussions), join the Twitter Space / [Discord](discord.gg/RhUbmVzP) from HackGPT Hackathon at [@hackathonGPT](https://twitter.com/hackathonGPT), or reach out to Manish Andankar at [@andankar_manish](https://twitter.com/andankar_manish).

 <br/>
 <br/>